3mmaRand/gist-lm/docs/two-way-anova-revisit.md

 # [1] "Tukey"
 ```
 It is matrix with a column for each parameter, in order) and a row for each contrast containing only 0s, 1s and -1s.
 The rows are named.
-The numbers are how the model parameters are needed to make the contrast and these can be understood by considering how the group means relate to the parameters.
+The 0s, 1s and -1s indicate how the model parameters are needed to make the contrast and these can be understood by considering how the group means relate to the parameters.

 * Spring.Littorina brevicula mean is $\beta_{0}$
 * Summer.Littorina brevicula mean is $\beta_{0} + \beta_{1}$